8 common myths about suicide

 8 myths about suicide

-People thinking of suicide may talk or act in ways that indicate they are thinking of taking their own life.
+People thinking of suicide may talk or act in ways that indicate they are planning to die by suicide.
 Find out more about some of the warning signs.

-Most people who kill themselves have given definite warning signs of their intention.
+Most people who die by suicide have given definite warning signs of their intention.
 Some of these signs are direct, others are more subtle.
+Learn more about these warning signs.

-4. Once a person thinks of suicide they will have those thoughts forever
+Myth #4: Once a person thinks of suicide, they will have those thoughts forever

 Suicidal thoughts may return, but they are not permanent.
-In some people, they may never return if they get the support they need.
+With support, it is possible to overcome suicidal thoughts and they might never return again.

-Some suicides happen when things seem to be getting better because the person now has the energy and will to turn despairing thoughts into self-destructive action.
+Some suicides happen when things seem to be getting better because the person now has the energy and can turn suicidal thoughts and ideas into action.

 Sometimes, people may appear in better spirits following a crisis because they have formed a plan in their mind to end their life.

-Suicide can be a taboo topic in society.
+The best thing you can do if you are worried about someone is to talk to them about it.
 Often, people feeling suicidal don’t want to worry or burden anyone so they don’t discuss it.
 By asking about suicide you give them permission to tell you how they feel.
-Once someone starts talking they’ve got a better chance of discovering other options to suicide.
+Once someone starts talking they’ve got a better chance of discovering their options beyond suicide.
 Find out more about how to talk to someone who might be suicidal.

 Some content thanks to the National Office for Suicide Prevention.
 Visit yourmentalhealth.ie for information on mental health in Ireland, and how to support yourself and the people you love.